Data invariants

 With F3, there doesn't exist illegal values at all: we can now define total functions on F₃ elements.
 We dropped altogether a source of panic!

 Soon you want to work with a bigger finite field: say F₂₃₄₇.
 Representing this many q different elements with an Rust enum would be very painful...
-The enum apporach falls appart.
+The enum approach falls apart.

 Newtype and refinements